javanasatlx/jnasatlx/README.md

 <h4>Anything else?</h4>

-This Java Port was done by Bernhard Glaser in Spring 2014 and is provided without any restrictions or warranties.<br>
+This java port was done by Bernhard Glaser in spring 2014 and is provided without any restrictions or warranties.<br>
 It is appreciated if you put a reference to the original authors and me, though.<br>
 If you add new features or translations - give them to me and I'll put them into the project.<br>
-This Project has moved from GoogleCode to Github in Spring 2015 due to the immanent google code shutdown.<br>
+This project has moved from google code to github in spring 2015 due to the immanent google code shutdown.<br>
-<a href="https://code.google.com/p/jnasatlx/" target="_blank">The old page on GoogleCode (using SVN)</a> will be online until it is deleted by Google in Fall 2015.
+<a href="https://code.google.com/p/jnasatlx/" target="_blank">The old page on google code (using SVN)</a> will be online until it is deleted by google in fall 2015.

 <h4>Comments, Questions, Wishes?</h4>